FlorentGuyon/esiea-osint/README.md

 ### Requirements

-The main script uses Python 3.
-You must download the latest version of Python 3.
+The main script uses Python 3.6
+You must download the latest version of Python 3 (at least version 3.6).

 * https://www.python.org/downloads/source/